 Key Question 14: How successful was Pakistan in the twenty years following the 'Decade of Progress'?

-- How successful were the policies of Zulfikar Ali Bhutto 1971-77? - Why was Bhutto executed in 1978? - How successful were the policies of Zia-ul-Haq 1977-88? - Why was he assassinated?

-Zulfikar Ali Bhutto:

-- controlling the army

-- the Simla Agreement 1972

-- a new constitution

-- industrial, agricultural, education, health, social and administrative reforms

-- his overthrow and execution [See also below under Key Question 16]

-Zia-ul-Haq:

-- the Islamisation programme - overview of the constitutional and Islamic legal position of women and ethnic and religious minorities - law and government, elections and issues of martial law and the Eighth Amendment - problems facing Zia, his assassination
+Focus points: How successful were the policies of Zulfikar Ali Bhutto 1971-77?
+Why was Bhutto executed in 1978?
+How successful were the policies of Zia-ul-Haq 1977-88?
+Why was he assassinated?
+Specified content: Zulfikar Ali Bhutto: controlling the army the Simla Agreement 1972 a new constitution industrial, agricultural, education, health, social and administrative reforms his overthrow and execution [See also below under Key Question 16] Zia-ul-Haq: the Islamisation programme overview of the constitutional and Islamic legal position of women and ethnic and religious minorities law and government, elections and issues of martial law and the Eighth Amendment problems facing Zia, his assassination

-Key Question 15: How effective were Pakistan's governments in the final decade of the 20th century?
+ocus points: Specified content:

-- How successful were the policies of Benazir Bhutto (1988-90, 1993-96)? - How successful were the policies of Nawaz Sharif (1990-93, 1997-99)? - Why did General Musharraf take power in 1999?
+ocus points: How successful were the policies of Benazir Bhutto (1988-90, 1993-96)?
+How successful were the policies of Nawaz Sharif (1990-93, 1997-99)?
+Why did General Musharraf take power in 1999?
+Bhutto 1988-90: conflict with Nawaz Sharif and growth of separatist movements difference with President Ishaq over judicial appointment opposition 'no confidence' motion - failure, but damaging effects inflation and unemployment drug trafficking use of family members in government problems in Kashmir her dismissal Bhutto 1993-96: Kashmir tensions opposition demonstrations and prosecution of opposition members terrorism/bombings 1995-2000 banking scandal unemployment/inflation IMF concerns following devaluation of the Pakistan rupee balance of payments problems unrest in the army dismissal of the Chief Minister of Punjab Bhutto's dismissal Sharif: growth of crime and use of drugs privatisation policy encouraged profiteering BCCI criticised for corruption failure of Co-operative Societies in Punjab loss of US aid following Pakistan's criticisms during

-Bhutto 1988-90:
+• growth of crime and use of drugs

+privatisation policy encouraged profiteering

+BCCI criticised for corruption

+• failure of Co-operative Societies in Punjab

+loss of US aid following Pakistan's criticisms during

+Gulf War

+clashes in Kashmir

-- conflict with Nawaz Sharif and growth of separatist movements
+• overthrow of Sharif and imposition of military rule

-- difference with President Ishaq over judicial appointment

-- opposition 'no confidence' motion failure, but damaging effects

-- inflation and unemployment

-- drug trafficking

-- use of family members in government

-- problems in Kashmir

-- her dismissal

-Bhutto 1993-96:

-- Kashmir tensions

-- opposition demonstrations and prosecution of opposition members

-- terrorism/bombings 1995-2000

-- banking scandal

-- unemployment/inflation

-- IMF concerns following devaluation of the Pakistan rupee

-- balance of payments problems

-- unrest in the army

-- dismissal of the Chief Minister of Punjab

-- Bhutto's dismissal

-Sharif:

-- growth of crime and use of drugs - privatisation policy encouraged profiteering - BCCI criticised for corruption - failure of Co-operative Societies in Punjab - loss of US aid following Pakistan's criticisms during Gulf War - clashes in Kashmir - overthrow of Sharif and imposition of military rule [See also below under Key Question 16]